 Please carefully read through the activity and then fill out the survey.
-Each week, there will be a random drawing among survey completions for a $50 gift card; a grand prize drawing will be randomly drawn at the end of the month, participants who complete all four of the weekly activities will be entered into the grand prize drawing: Go Pro with accessories.
+Each week, there will be a random drawing among survey completions for a prize.
+At the end of the month, participants who complete all four of the weekly activities will be entered into the grand prize drawing: Go Pro with accessories.

-Disclaimer: For participant safety, we ask that all participants be 15 years of age or older.
+Disclaimer: For participant safety, we ask that all participants be 15 or older.

 What we will learn: